Tracking temperature in GpsGate

 The scripts and reports are exported and available for download.
 Follow these steps to install them:

-- Download this .zip file and extract the xml-files somewhere.
+- Download this .zip file and extract the XML files.

 - Follow the instructions to activate these reports